Try these videos to get started. Must be on campus or login with your COM account for off campus access.

 -

-Series: Mapping the World
+Mapping the World Series (3 Titles)

 From prehistoric rock art to the globe-spanning visions of Google Earth, this three-part series tells the dramatic story of mapmaking—its origins, development, myriad uses, and ongoing potential.
 Each episode addresses technological hurdles in the evolution of cartography while shedding light on issues relating to power, wealth, religion, and human knowledge across history.
 After following these seismic scientific and cultural shifts, viewers may never look at maps in the same way again.
 Presented by Professor Jerry Brotton of Queen Mary, University of London.
 A BBC Production.
 3-part series, 49-51 minutes each.